We're NDIS Registered Provider / Home Care Package Welcome

 Acupuncture

-Acupuncture, a traditional Chinese medicine practice, involves inserting thin needles into specific points on the skin to stimulate energy flow and promote healing, often used for pain relief and various health conditions.
+Acupuncture is a traditional Chinese medicine practice which involves inserting fine needles into specific points on the skin to stimulate energy flow and promote healing.
+It is commonly used for pain relief and to address various health conditions.

 What is Acupuncture?